MatthewLabasan/sport-search/README.md

-# Sport Search: Find the best sport for you to do!
+# Sport Search: Find the best sport to do!

 # Demo
 The GIF for the demo is below and may take a couple seconds to load.